GE deal on Avio imminent after Safran sidelined - sources

 While Safran would also be an obvious buyer for the space unit, such a move would face political opposition, according to Italian bankers involved.

-The government regards Avio, which supplies engine parts for Eurofighter Typhoons and also to engine makers GE and Rolls-Royce, as a strategic asset and is thought to be reluctant to let it fall into foreign hands.
+The government regards Avio, which supplies engine parts for Eurofighter Typhoons and also to engine makers GE and Rolls-Royce (RR.L), as a strategic asset and is thought to be reluctant to let it fall into foreign hands.

 In the summer, the government passed legislation giving it special powers in certain sensitive sectors such as defence.